 PUBLIC FINANCE

-McGeady Becher is committed to providing our clients with innovative, personalized advice related to mechanisms available under Colorado law to implement the financing of public infrastructure through the issuance of tax-exempt and, in some instances, taxable bonds, loans, and other obligations.
+McGeady Becher Cortese Williams is committed to providing our clients with innovative, personalized advice related to mechanisms available under Colorado law to implement the financing of public infrastructure through the issuance of tax-exempt and, in some instances, taxable bonds, loans, and other obligations.

 McGeady Beecher Public Finance